 I hope I've been able to give you some help in caring for your kids dental health.
 Prevention is definitely better than cure; when it comes to teeth, it's much cheaper and less painful, too!

-You can read more useful information at the kid's section of the International Dental Health Foundation website.
+If you are in the United Kingdom, you can read more useful information at the kid's section of the International Dental Health Foundation website.